 Step 5: Look ahead to big-ticket items.
 For now, both Google and Amazon allow voice shopping on smaller, everyday items, but demand is rising to complete transactions on larger items.
 While shoppers will still research using photographs and video content, they will desire to complete transactions verbally, and the product content is essential to doing so.

-Our cloud-based product content management platform helps brands manage, optimize, and syndicate their product content across all of the retailer, third-party and other shopping channels.
+Our cloud-based product experience management platform helps brands manage, optimize, and syndicate their product content across all of the retailer, third-party and other shopping channels.
 You can try Salsify for yourself for free via the link below.